Paytm board grants in-principle approval for around Rs 22,000 crore IPO | Business

 Paytm board grants in-principle approval for around Rs 22,000 crore IPO

-Digital payments and financial services firm Paytm has received in-principle approval from the companys board to raise around Rs 22,000 crore through an initial public offer during the October-December quarter this year, according to an industry source.The company is looking at an enterprise value of over Rs 2 lakh crore for the IPO, which is likely to be discussed at its board meeting scheduled for Friday.
+Digital payments and financial services firm Paytm has received in-principle approval from the companys board to raise around Rs 22,000 crore through an initial public offer during the October-December quarter this year, according to an industry source.The company is looking at an enterprise value of over Rs 2 lakh crore for the IPO.

 - Country: